MFA in Creative Writing

 Historically, Mississippi University for Women was the first state-supported university for women in the United States.
 Though the university has admitted men since the 1980s, an important part of the university's mission is to maintain its focus on providing quality higher education for women, though in recent years that mission has also expanded to include other underserved groups, especially nontraditional students and minorities.
 The low-residency format is particularly well suited to serve these groups, since its combination of online and residency classes allows students to work and go to school full- or part-time to augment their skills and education mid-career or while raising a family.
 With a long history of serving a non-traditional-age student population, the W is well aware of the need to maintain a strong personal relationship with students before, during, and after their degree.
 Graduates of the W's Creative Writing MFA program will join the Long Blue Line of W alumnae, many of whom are successful writers.

 Even before Eudora Welty set foot on campus, there was a long tradition of good writing, as evidenced by the literary societies and student magazines of her day.
 Miss Welty wrote and drew cartoons for The Spectator, which would later become the student newspaper.
 Other student magazines included Meh Lady and Ephemera, and the current undergraduate magazine The Dilettanti.
-We look forward to producing a national online journal through the MFA program, the name and focus of which will be determined by our students.
+We look forward to producing a new biannual national online journal Ponder Review, edited by students in the MFA program.
+Our first issue is due in June.
+We have also taken on the annual publication of Poetry South, publishing Issue 8 in December 2016.

 Everyone knows that graduate school can be expensive, and going into much debt to attain a degree in creative writing is rarely a wise investment.
 The W is committed to making the MFA in Creative Writing an affordable and attainable option.
 As a state sponsored university, the W is able to offer its graduate programs at a very competitive tuition.
 Students in the neighboring states of Alabama, Tennessee, Arkansas, and Louisiana, as well as W alumni and family members, are eligible to apply at the in-state rate.
 Other students may also qualify, so please inquire about a waiver of the out-of-state fee.